vinhphm/vinh.dev/pages/posts/spotify-refresh-token.md

 4. Open your browser and enter this address `http://localhost:3000/login`.
 You will get your tokens as an array result from two API calls: the first one is to get an access token and refresh token, and the second one is to grant the refresh token.

+> [!TIP]
-There you go.
+> There you go.
 You finally have your refresh token for your website.
-You can continue to implement Spotify on your website now.
-Happy coding!
+You can continue to implement Spotify on your website now, which I also have an example of in [Using Spotify API with Vite and Cloudflare Workers](/posts/spotify-api-vite-cloudflare-workers).
+Feel free to check it out.